 |Dry Weight:||1200 lbs (544 kg)|

 Jayco: Best mid-priced camping trailer

 Dipped your toe into the world of vacation trailers but not quite ready to go all out with a huge model?
 Jayco is the answer for the best mid-sized trailer.
-Our favourite – and not just our favourite, as it’s consistently voted America’s best-selling RV too – is Jayco’s Jay Flight 2021.
+Our favorite —and not just our favorite, as it’s consistently voted America’s best-selling RV too —is Jayco’s Jay Flight 2021.
 These are the best travel trailers for anyone with a desire to head out for a trip without worrying about anything along the way.
 Fully equipped with not just the essentials but also the would-be-amazing-ifs.

-Superior construction, weatherproofing and plenty of editable floor plan designs means the Jay Flight 2021 is perfectly suited to just about any kind of traveller.
+Superior construction, weatherproofing and plenty of editable floor plan designs mean the Jay Flight 2021 is perfectly suited to just about any kind of traveler.
 Looking for more beds?
 They can be included in the middle.
 Would prefer more storage and foldaway sleeping compartments?
 Not a problem either.
-The included LED TV, smartphone-controllable system and fully equipped interiors complete with oven make this camping trailer a win-win for just about everyone.
+The included LED TV, smartphone-controllable system and fully equipped interiors complete with an oven make this camping trailer a win-win for just about everyone.